BastilleBSD/bastille/README.md

 for outbound access.

-The `rdr pass ...` will redirect traffic from the host firewall on port X to the ip of Jail Y. The example shown redirects web traffic (80 & 443) to the jails at `10.17.89.45`.
+The `rdr pass ...` will redirect traffic from the host firewall on port X to the ip of container Y. The example shown redirects web traffic (80 & 443) to the container at `10.17.89.45`.

-We'll get to that later, but when you're ready to allow traffic inbound to your jails, that's where you'd do it.

 Finally, start up the firewall: